 - Alignment abnormalities of the leg

-- Pain, particularly with activity
+- Pain in the tenon or surrounding area, particularly with activity

 - Decreased motion of related joints

 - Local swelling

 - Length of time symptoms have lasted

 - Restricting activities.
 Normal activities will be reintroduced gradually.

 - A cast, splint, or counterforce brace to support the tendon

 - Gradually work yourself into shape for a new activity.

 - Gradually increase the length of time and intensity of activities.

 - If you have a tendon that has been a problem, gradually stretch out that muscle/tendon unit.